 Kodak Ektar 100 Cinestill AlternativeImages via @benjcorcoran and u/Tokyotrav

-Cinestill BwXX Alternatives
+CineStill BwXX Alternatives

-Cinestill BwXX is a very interesting panchromatic black and white negative film.
+CineStill BwXX is a very interesting panchromatic black and white negative film.
 Converted from Eastman Double-X cinematic film, BwXX is a high quality film with versatile exposure latitude – so much that it doesn’t even come with a box speed!
-Cinestill gives it a suggestive ISO rating between 200-1600.
+CineStill gives it a suggestive ISO rating between 200-1600.

 BwXX comes with rich blacks and exceptional sharpness – you can see some of its results in films like The Lighthouse, Raging Bull, and Schindler’s List!
-Just an FYI, that this requires Cinestill’s D96 chemistry to develop.
+Just an FYI, that this requires CineStill’s D96 chemistry to develop.

-Check out Cinestill BwXX’s current price and stock:
+Check out CineStill BwXX’s current price and stock:

 Kodak Tri-X 400 Black and White Film

-Tri-X 400 is Kodak’s premium black and white film stock, and also a great alternative to Cinestill BwXX.
+Tri-X 400 is Kodak’s premium black and white film stock, and also a great alternative to CineStill BwXX.
 It’s widely referred to as Portra 400’s black and white cousin due to its 400 speed and wide exposure latitude.
-The 400 ISO gets you fine and balanced grain, while creating deep blacks with retained details in highlights.
-The contrast is on the higher end with Tri-X, but that’s the essence of this film – dramatic shadows and low light shots!
+Its 400 ISO gets you fine and balanced grain, while creating deep blacks with retained details in highlights.
+The contrast is on the higher end with Tri-X, but that’s the essence of this film — dramatic shadows and low light shots!

 Check out Kodak Tri-X 400: